genner-lab/Molecular-Lab-Protocols/pcr-dna-barcoding.md

 Molecular grade water  | 5 &micro;L  | 45 &micro;L

 2. Vortex the supermix thoroughly.
 It does not need to be kept on ice, but do not leave it lying around at room temp for hours.
 3. Normalise your DNA extracts (template) to 50 ng/&micro;L in a new 1.5 mL microcentrifuge tube (~10 &micro;L total).
+Remember to vortex.
 A handy resource for calculating DNA concentrations is [http://www.desiquintans.com/dilutioncalc](http://www.desiquintans.com/dilutioncalc).
 If your DNA extracts are less than 50 ng/&micro;L, then use them straight.
-Remember to vortex.
+If the PCR products are messy and genomic DNA is present on the gel, normalise to a lower concentration than 50 ng/&micro;L.
 4. Using the same pipette tip, add 19 &micro;L of the supermix into the PCR strip tubes or plate wells.
 The strip tubes can be broken apart into smaller strips if needed.
 5. Using a new tip each time, add 1 &micro;L of the normalised DNA template to the top of each well so the droplet remains visible on the side (so you can see that you've done it, in case you get distracted), and close the cap.
 Use 1 &micro;L of water for the negative control.
 6. Once all have been added, number and write on the caps corresponding to your lab notes.